yash-lalsh/pull-requests-hub/README.md

 This project uses Github API to fetch pull requests and shows in a Grid list.
 It shows following information about Pull Request:

 - Name of PR
-- Author avatar and name
+- Author profile photo and name
 - PR Number
-- Total Number of comments
+- Number of Comments

+To start the project, use below commands:

+1. yarn install (or npm install)
+2. yarn dev (or npm run dev)

 Technologies used: